benbatman/llm-fact-checker/README.md

-## A project NVIDIA's and LlamaIndex's Developer Competition
+## A project for NVIDIA's and LlamaIndex's Developer Competition

 **How to Run**